 This article will help you understand all 7 stages of emotional affairs, how they begin, how they end, what happens during them, how they impact your life, and how you can recover from them.
 You’ll learn practical strategies for recovery, rebuilding trust, and how you can overcome guilt if an emotional affair has affected you or your partner.

 What Is an Emotional Affair?
+Definition & Meaning

 This question often arises when someone feels a growing attachment to someone besides their primary relationship.
 In emotional affairs, the person feels an intense emotional connection, craves to share secrets, and wants that person to give them more attention than their partner.
 Initially, it feels harmless, and people usually label it, I just vent out with my colleague or it’s just a friendship bond, but gradually a pattern develops that threatens trust and your primary relationship.